PulsarcGame/Pulsarc/README.md

 When you have those downloaded and installed, go to the Prototype-branch here: https://github.com/PulsarcGame/Pulsarc/tree/MonoGame-Prototype-Adri.
 Click the Green "Clone or download" button, then click "Download ZIP" on the bottom right.
 Extract the .zip into a folder.
 Open Pulsarc.sln using Visual Studio.
 When it's done loading click on the little green play icon near the top.

 Use the scroll wheel to move the song select up or down.
-Click on the map you want to play to play it.
-Hit arcs using D - Left, F - Up, J - Down, K - Right.
-If you want to change the keys, you can edit them starting at line 121 of GameplayEngine.cs, which is found in Pulsarc\UI\Screens\Gameplay.
+Click on the map you want to start playing.
+Default binds are D - Left, F - Up, J - Down, K - Right.

 ## How to Add Maps
 Right now the Pulsarc prototype comes with one map to play.
 However, the prototype can convert osu!mania or Intralism maps into a pulsarc beatmap, that will be added to the Song Select.